Predict New Groups

 plot_new_patient(preds, new_data, [39, 176])

 Although identical data was used for both patients, the variability increased consideribly for patient 176.
 However, the mean predictions for both patients appear to be almost identical.
-Now, lets construct a new patient with different clinical data and see how the predictions change.
-We will select 10 time of follow up visits at random, and set the smoking_status = "Currently smokes".
+Now, let’s construct a new patient with different clinical data and see how the predictions change.
+We will select 10 times of follow up visits at random, and set the smoking_status = "Currently smokes".

 new_data.loc[new_data["patient"] == 176, "smoking_status"] = "Currently smokes"